fenago/data-science/lab_guides/Lab_5.md

 Caption: Output of the pivot\_table function

-In this summary, we can see that the algorithm has grouped the data into eight clusters (clusters 0 to 7).
-Cluster 0 has the lowest average net tax and total deductions amounts among all the clusters, while cluster 4 has the highest values.
-With this pivot table, we are able to compare clusters between them using their summarized values.

-Using an aggregated view of clusters is a good way of seeing the difference between them, but it is not the only way.
-Another possibility is to visualize clusters in a graph.
-This is exactly what we are going to do now.

 You may have heard of different visualization packages, such as `matplotlib`, `seaborn`, and `bokeh`, but